 After about 10 years at Bias, like Mr. McElroy before her, Ms. Gerber-Salins decided to strike out on her own and start her own business as a recording and production company.
 For a summary of archived information about the extensive number of projects Ms. Gerber-Salins was responsible for while she was with Bias, click on this link for Heidi-Gerber-at-Bias.
 This archived material from around 2001 when Ms. Gerber-Salins left Bias is preserved by TortoiseClimbing for your edification.

 In about 2013 Ms. Gerber-Salins' life moved on again from running All Access Audio to being a teaching professor.

 The very simpatico working relationships David had with both Mr. McElroy and Ms. Gerber-Salins during those years were wonderful working experiences and fondly remembered.

 Luckily from a recording perspective, since Ms. Gerber-Salins had moved on to doing other things, Mr. McElroy was again available at his Slipped DISC recording studio in Ashland, Virginia.
 Thus, in somewhat of a full-circle, David again began worked with Mr. McElroy.

 Luckily from an editing perspective, David came in touch with Dr. Nancy L. Graham, who expressed an interest in providing editorial help with the History Stories book.

-From a website building perspective, David drew on his Information Systems background from many years in the past.
+From a website building perspective, David drew on his Information Systems work background from many years in the past.
 Those gave him the foundation on which to undertake the learning curve to become personally competent with current internet protocols and languages.
-Acquiring working knowledge of the new HTML5 was an imperative, and David chose PHP as the server side programming language to learn and use to provide the intelligent interactions with users.
+That included acquiring a working knowledge of the new HTML5, and David chose PHP as the server-side programming language to learn and use to provide the intelligent interactions with users.